 Many components of this ground segment are involved in providing Space Situational Awareness (SSA).
-From avoiding detection by enemy satellites to maintaining communications with key data-relay satellites, SSA will be an important factor in a country's ability to prosecute and win wars in the future.
-Military early warning radars which scan the skies for incoming missiles also provide information on objects in low earth orbit such as satellites and debris.
+From avoiding detection by enemy satellites to maintaining communications with key data-relay satellites, SSA is an important factor in a country's ability to prosecute and win wars in the future.
+Military early warning radars that scan the skies for incoming missiles also provide information on objects in low Earth orbit (LEO) such as satellites and debris.

-Proper assessment of both China's plans to become a scientific great power and the capability of the Chinese Armed Forces must factor in the ground segment of its space infrastructure.
+Proper assessment of both China's plans to become a scientific great power and the capability of the Chinese armed forces must factor in the ground segment of its space infrastructure.